Suraj-Men0n/Advanced_Project-Correct-/src/tyre_sorting_ws/IMPLEMENTATION_REPORT.md

 ros2 topic echo /arm/cartesian_velocity_cmd
 ```

-## Latest standalone-demo fixes
+## Latest fixes to the standalone demo

-- The standalone `sort` path now treats every spawned fragment as pickable; classification does not block the mechanical smoke test.
+In `sort` mode every spawned fragment is treated as pickable, so classification doesn't get in the way of testing the mechanics.

-- Once a fragment enters the fixed pickup window it is frozen on the conveyor, so the arm descends to one verified static pick point instead of chasing a moving target.
+When a fragment enters the pickup window it's frozen on the belt, so the arm always goes to one verified, stationary pick point.

-- HOME no longer trips the 15 s watchdog while simply waiting for the next piece.
+The arm waiting at HOME for the next piece no longer triggers the 15 s watchdog.

-- The active green collection bin opening was increased from 0.18 m to 0.44 m (inner half-width 0.22 m) and wall height increased to 0.12 m.
+The green collection bin opening is now 0.44 m wide (was 0.18 m, so 0.22 m inner half-width) and the walls are 0.12 m high.

-- The standalone RGB camera frame now overlays segmentation bounding boxes and a surface label.
-The simulated conveyor plane depth is 0.85 m for the 0.9 m top-down camera and 0.05 m belt height; segmentation/launch defaults were aligned to 0.85 m.
+The standalone RGB camera view now draws the segmentation bounding boxes and a surface label on each fragment.
+The camera sits 0.9 m above the scene and the belt surface is at 0.05 m, so the belt plane depth is 0.85 m.
+The segmentation and launch defaults have been updated to match.

-- The four route coordinates remain available for route-aware ROS2 operation; the standalone `sort` demo defaults to the common passenger/recompounding drop point so the mechanical cycle is easy to validate first.
+The four route bin coordinates are still there for running with ROS routing, but the standalone `sort` demo drops everything at the passenger/recompounding bin by default.
+That keeps the first test focused on getting the pick-and-place cycle working.